 - Good Protein Drink: Spoonful of wheat-barley grass, spirulina, chlorella, several spoons of bee pollen.
 Blend with fresh vegetable juice (low-sodium) or with blackcurrant juice.
 (Drink coffee 20 minutes before for best results)

-- Intravenous treatment
+- Intravenous management

-Overall, Dr. Allibone is a specialist at finding the root of the cause in each individual patient and creating a treatment plan tailored to those findings.
+Overall, Dr. Allibone is a specialist at finding the root of the cause in each individual patient and creating a management plan tailored to those findings.
 This method is used to achieve the best long-term results for optimal health.Back to Top

 If we fill our hours with regrets of yesterday and with worries of tomorrow, we have no today in which to enjoy our existence.
 Seize the day, and take control of your health and life.
 How you are going to live those tomorrows will depend on how you act and choose today. - George Allibone M.D.